arytonhoi/arytonhoi/README.md

 ### Hi, I'm Aryton 👋

-I'm a Software Engineer seeking a full-time SWE position following my May 2021 graduation from Northeastern University.
+I'm a **Software Engineer** seeking a full-time SWE position following my **May 2021** graduation from **Northeastern University**.

-I'm **interested** in working on difficult and unique problems and collaborating with other motivated people.
-My current **goals** are to become a better SWE and problem solver.
+I'm interested in working on difficult and unique problems and collaborating with other motivated people.
+My current goals are to become a better SWE and problem solver.

 ---